aluckhur/xcption/README.md

 `git pull https://gitlab.com/haim.marko/xcption.git`

-Before starting the setup, NFS accessed volume with root access should be prepared for the XCP repository.
-The volume should be exported to all Linux servers that are going to be part of the migration cluster.
+Before starting the setup, NFS accessed volume with root access should be created to host the shared XCP repository.
+This volume should be exported to all Linux servers that are going to be part of the cluster.
 The size is dependent on the number of files (good practice will be to allocate ~50G for the repository)

 Deployment of the server role on the 1st linux host in the cluster should be done using the command (-r should point to the preconfigured repository)